 Everything posted on social media has a standard aesthetic whether you’re posting on YouTube, Instagram, Facebook, or TikTok.
 Here’s a few tips on how to keep your audience enticed without sacrificing your content!

 But first, you need to know that there are three main steps in video production: Pre-production, Production, and Post-production.

 What you’ll need for Pre-production:

-- Invest in must-have video equipments
+Invest in must-have video equipment

 To produce visually appealing photos or videos it is important to have an equipment you personally vouch for.
 These are the three items you basically need: camera, tripod, and lighting.
 Others opt to use their phone camera since newly released phones are marketed with high quality back cameras.
 However, it is known especially by the pros in the industry that digital cameras are way more superior than phone cameras.

 Secondly, you need a tripod to help you shoot!
 Especially when you are a one-man team, this is like an additional arm making sure you got the angle and shot perfectly.
 Some beginners buy a phone stand that is good for frontal shots.
 Although, it is better to have a tripod that can take top shots especially when you’re cooking while shooting your content.